This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How should I store my chocolate chip muffin?
+How should I store the leftover muffin?

 Ways To Use Leftover Ingredients